Marie Charlotte Hippolyte de Saujon: Life

 On her husband's death in October 1764, she hoped to marry her lover Louis François, 6th Prince de Conti but in the end had to give up this dream due to his lack of interest.

 In 1773, the Comtesse de Boufflers bought a country house at Auteuil to which she retired on the death of the Prince de Conti in 1776.
 The old Temple circle met until 1789.
 She acted as an agent for King Gustav III of Sweden.
 According to tradition she arranged the 1786 marriage between Germaine Necker and the Swedish ambassador Erik Magnus Staël von Holstein (Baron de Staël).

-Among her houses was the :fr:Château de La Rivière à Fronsac (which was sold it in 1794).
+Among her houses was the Château de La Rivière à Fronsac (which was sold it in 1794).

 On 7 July 1794 the 70-years-old was arrested in the height of the Reign of Terror together with many other nobles, but acquitted after the trial in September (1 Vendémiaire).

 She wrote several poems and works of literature:

-Her son Louis-Édouard de Boufflers-Rouverel (1746-1795) married Amelie Constance des Alleurs.
+Her son Louis-Édouard de Boufflers-Rouverel (1746–1795) married Amelie Constance des Alleurs.